radish-es/casebook-property/content/cases/waterloo.md

 Goodman, at para.
 236, "is not the situation in ."

-Given these factual findings, and in following the suggested path of the British Columbia Court of Appeal in , the Ontario Courts ruled that there was no breach of section 7.
+Given these factual findings, and in following the suggested path of the British Columbia Court of Appeal in *Adams*, the Ontario Courts ruled that there was no breach of section 7.

-In the alternative, to urge my following the and decisions, the Region submits that provided I find that there is adequate capacity in the shelter system to accommodate the residents of the Encampment, I should nonetheless find that the By-Law does not violate the rights of
+In the alternative, to urge my following the *Black and *Poff* decisions, the Region submits that provided I find that there is adequate capacity in the shelter system to accommodate the residents of the Encampment, I should nonetheless find that the By-Law does not violate the rights of